mquinson/shutorial/README.md

 installation.

-The overlay mounting by schroot should be safe too: The user becomes herself within the chroot, with no extra priviledge.
-For example, I get connected as mquinson within the chroot, with the exact same priviledges that I have out of the chroot.
+The overlay mounting by schroot should be safe too: The user becomes herself within the chroot, with no extra privilege.
+For example, I get connected as mquinson within the chroot, with the exact same privileges that I have out of the chroot.
 So, I cannot leverage this mechanism to read or write something on disk within the chroot that I would not be allowed to read or write out of the chroot.
 This is important because the chroot mount point could be explored by the user